-Sure, the expanse of space is fine, but we’re pretty sure the action is in Starfield cities in Bethesda’s much-anticipated deep-space RPG.
-Here is where you find the factions, the traders, and if we know Bethesda as we do, probably somewhere you can get a stiff drink.
+Sure, the expanse of space is fine, but we’re pretty sure the action can be found in the Starfield cities scattered throughout the Settled Systems.
+Starfield’s capitals and towns will be where you find the factions, the traders, and, if we know Bethesda as we do, probably somewhere you can get a stiff drink.
 Maybe best not to pilot your ship afterwards, eh?

-For more help getting to know your way around this massive universe, check out our guides to the Starfield map, Starfield ships, Starfield ship types, Starfield ship manufacturers, and Starfield outpost.
+For more help getting to know your way around this massive universe, check out our guides to the Starfield map.
 Or, if you want to find out who you might bump into in the city, try our Starfield NPC list and Starfield aliens guides.

 Starfield cities and capitals

-Akila City is the home of the Starfield Freestar Collective and the city that looks the most like it’s on Tatooine we’ve seen so far.
+Akila City is the home of the Starfield Freestar Collective and the city that looks like a throwback to Fallout New Vegas.
 It’s dusty, dilapidated, and dry, so we’re not surprised if your classic good guys call this place home – they always love a challenge.

-It also sounds like a place where fighting to survive is part of the ethos, with developer commentary telling us “the city itself is home to a variety of people, but they all have one thing in common: they believe in the sanctity of personal freedom and individuality.”
-Considering that statement, we don’t expect Akila City to have a positive relationship with any galactic federation imposing rules.
+It also sounds like a place where the ethos is fighting to survive given the constant attacks from nearby creatures.
+In various Bethesda interviews, developer commentary has told us “the city itself is home to a variety of people, but they all have one thing in common: they believe in the sanctity of personal freedom and individuality.”
+Considering that statement, we don’t expect Akila City to have a positive relationship with any galactic federation like the United Colonies.

 Neon is the Starfield universe’s Vice City, built up from a small fishing port into a hustling and bustling city full of secrets.
-We don’t know what planet Neon belongs to, but due to its positioning above the water, we assume it’s an aquatic one.
+We don’t know what planet Neon belongs to, but we do know that it resides in the Vol II system.
 With Bethesda always keen to deal with adult topics, Neon seems to be the drug capital of its system, with local access to a powerful narcotic unavailable anywhere else.
 It’s no wonder both Starfield Ryujin Industries and the Xenofresh Corporation call Neon home.

 New Atlantis is the biggest city to exist in a Bethesda game to date, with Todd Howard telling us, “it has all the services you would expect, and you can work on your ship there.”
-There’s also the fact that New Atlantis is home to the Starfield Constellation, one of the primary factions in this space-faring epic.
+This capital is home to the United Colonies and Constellation, two of the primary factions in this space-faring epic.
 We feel like you’re going to get to know New Atlantis very well during your journey, so fly over to the planet Jemison as early as possible to get a lay of the land.

 How many Starfield cities are there?